RiteshKtiet/LyricLounge/README.md

-# Project Title
+# Lyric Lounge

-Simple overview of use/purpose.
+Here the boat of connections flows through the river called music

 ## Description